Four-year bachelor’s degree

 Third and fourth-year studies include e-business, market research, advertising and marketing communications, business-to-business marketing, project management, international business and advanced entrepreneurship.
 To qualify for the Bachelor of Business Administration degree credential, you must complete all required program courses and electives (or equivalent transfer credits) for a total of 120 credits.

 After graduation, you will be prepared for careers in retailing, marketing management, market research, advertising and public relations in both public and private sector organizations, or you may opt to pursue you own business ventures.
 You may pursue professional development opportunities through organizations such as the Canadian Institute of Marketing, the Canadian Marketing Association, the Canadian Public Relations society and many more specialized professional organizations.

-Co-operative Education integrates paid, program-related work experience with academic study.
-The practical experience gained on these supervised, structured work terms is an integral part of your education.
-The result is increased confidence, new employment contacts and practical experience locally, on Vancouver Island, provincially or internationally.
+Co-operative education alternates paid, program-related work experience with academic study.
+The practical experience gained on these supervised, structured work terms is an integral part of the student’s education.
+The result is increased confidence, new employment contacts and practical real-world experience locally, on the Island, provincially or internationally.

-You may choose integrated or consecutive work terms that must not end in the program's last semester.
-For more information on work terms, eligibility requirements, sample job opportunities and wages contact Co-operative Education.
+You may choose alternating or consecutive work terms that must not end in the program's last semester.
+For more information on work terms, eligibility requirements, sample job opportunities and wages contact Student Employment Services.

 Open up a world of opportunity by transferring 60 business administration credits to Robert Gordon University (RGU) in Aberdeen Scotland to earn a degree in just one year, and then return to NIC to earn your second degree – all within four years!

 How to earn your degree in Scotland